Note: This Catalog was published in July 2009 and supersedes the 2008-2009 Catalog.

 SOCW6332 - ADULT DEVELOPMENT (3 - 0)

-Explores selected issues and themes associated with early and middle adulthood.
-Issues pertinent to practice, such as the developmental change process, are also examined.
-Prerequisite: SOCW 5301 and 5317.
+Explores selected issues and analyzes theories related to early and middle adulthood.
+Issues pertinent to practice, such as the developmental change processes of diverse populations, are also examined.
+Prerequisite: SOCW 5301 and SOCW 5317.

 SOCW6333 - AGING IN AMERICAN SOCIETY (3 - 0)